Williams leads Rutgers past CCSU 71-67 | FlamboroughReview.com

-PISCATAWAY, N.J. — As he stood outside Rutgers' locker room, an elderly woman came up to Mike Williams to tell him what everyone had just witnessed.
-"You changed the game when you came in," the woman said.

-Williams had 23 points and four steals and Eugene Omoruyi had a career-high 13 points, seven rebounds and two blocks as much-needed sparks off the bench to lead Rutgers past Central Connecticut State 71-67 on Sunday.
+PISCATAWAY, N.J. — Mike Williams had 23 points and four steals and Eugene Omoruyi had 13 points, seven rebounds and two blocks as much-needed sparks off the bench to lead Rutgers past Central Connecticut State 71-67 on Sunday.

-"I don't worry about who's starting," Rutgers coach Steve Pikiell said.
-"Mike just keeps playing like this, I won't be able to take him off the court.
-Same thing (with Omoruyi).
-Eugene could start, too."

-After taking a 2-0 lead, Rutgers trailed most of the first half before Williams' pair of free throws gave the Scarlet Knights (2-0) a 28-26 lead with 2:04 left in the first half before taking a 30-29 halftime lead.
+After taking a 2-0 lead, Rutgers trailed most of the first half before Williams' pair of free throws gave the Scarlet Knights (2-0, 2-0 Big Ten) a 28-26 lead with 2:04 left in the first half before taking a 30-29 halftime lead.

-CCSU tied it at 32 with 18:33 to play thanks to a layup by Tyler Kohl and again at 44, courtesy of a Kohl 3-pointer, before the Blue Devils retook the lead after a pair of Joe Hugley free throws to make it 46-44 with 10:27 to play.
-Williams answered with a 3-pointer from the right wing with 9:26 remaining to give Rutgers a 47-46 lead and start a 17-2 run over the next 4:09.
+CCSU tied it at 32 with 18:33 to play thanks to a layup by Tyler Kohl and again at 44, courtesy of a Kohl 3-pointer before the Blue Devils retook the lead after a pair of Joe Hugley free throws to make it 46-44 with 10:27 to play.
+Williams answered with a 3-pointer from the right wing with 9:26 remaining to give Rutgers a 47-46 lead and start a 21-6 run over the next 5:29.
 Down 65-50, CCSU went on an 11-0 run before Rutgers closed out the game.

-"For some reason we came out a little sluggish and lackadaisical and I was trying to tell my guys, 'Come on.
-We're better than this,'" Williams said.
-"I came in and I was going to try and make the most of my opportunity here and my shots kept going in for me."

-Kohl scored 19 points and grabbed eight rebounds off the bench for CCSU (0-2) while Mustafa Jones scored 14 points.
+Kohl scored 19 points and grabbed eight rebounds off the bench for CCSU (0-2, 0-2 Northeast Conference) while Mustafa Jones scored 14 points.

-"We will be fine," CCSU assistant coach Mike Witcoskie said.
-"If we continue to grow, there are things we need to improve on.
-We have to improve, we can't stay still.
-If we continue to improve by the time NEC play comes along, we'll be a very good team."

 BIG PICTURE